bourbonbeefcake/Neo4j-Graph-for-EPL-data/README.md

 # Neo4j Graph database for EPL Data

-In this project, matches and teams of the European Premier League was given in a CSV format.
+In this project, matches and teams of the English Premier League was given in a CSV format.
 Loading the CSV into Neo4j was designed and implemented along with a variety of useful queries.

 All queries are heavily commented.